 Back to prior page

 (Courtesy of Les Adams)

 In Steele's PRC oaters - as well as the earlier NORTHWEST TRAIL mountie film - Bob rode a horse named Coco (recognizable by the blonde mane and tail).
 The above is a crop from a lobby card from SIX GUN MAN (PRC, 1946) with sidekick Syd Saylor and Steele on Coco.
+In THE NAVAJO KID (PRC, 1945), Steele is looking for a new horse and Saylor refers to his new mount as Coco.
 Lynn and Shery Jespersen are horse breeders and fans of the Morgan horse.
-Shery sent the following tidbit to me: "The stallion Dancing Don (Sireson x Kay Carma), a chestnut with flaxen mane and tail was the mount of Bob Steele in his Western movies." from The Morgan Horse (official Morgan Breed Journal and magazine), July 1961, p 38.
+Shery sent the following tidbit: "The stallion Dancing Don (Sireson x Kay Carma), a chestnut with flaxen mane and tail was the mount of Bob Steele in his Western movies." from The Morgan Horse (official Morgan Breed Journal and magazine), July 1961, p 38.

+Back to prior page